-The team expects to be able to provide a total of 50% of available roof space as green roof.
-SRI values for roof materials are to be confirmed at a later stage in the planning process.
-Unit pavers used in all landscape proposals will be provided with an SRI value of 29, maximizing solar reflection and minimizing the urban heat island effect in proximity to green roofs.
+The project team expects to refine the definitions for terms such as 'landscape' and 'green roofs' during future submissions.
+The teams expects to be able to provide a total of 50% of available roof space as green roof.
+Unit pavers used in outdoor amenity spaces adjacent to green roofs will be provided with an minimum SRI value of 29, maximizing solar reflection and minimizing the urban heat island effect in proximity to green roofs.